nschiett/fishflux/README.md

 Overview
 --------

 The `fishflux` package provides a tool to model fluxes of C (carbon), N (nitrogen) and P (phosphorus) in fish.
-It combines basic priciples from elemental stoichiometry and metabolic theory.
-The package offers a userfriendly interface to make nutrient dynamic modelling available for anyone. `fishflux` is mostly targeted towards fish ecologists, wishing to predict nutrient ingestion, egestion and excretion to study fluxes of nutrients and energy.
+It combines basic principles from elemental stoichiometry and metabolic theory.
+The package offers a user-friendly interface to apply a bioenergetic model. `fishflux` is ideal for fish ecologists wishing to predict ingestion, egestion and excretion to study fluxes of nutrients and energy.

 Main assets:

--   Provides functions to model fluxes of Carbon, Nitrogen and Phosphorus for fish with or without the MCMC sampler provided by stan.
+-   Provides function to model fluxes of Carbon, Nitrogen and Phosphorus for fish
+-   Allows for the estimation of uncertainty, dpending on the uncertainy of the input parameters
--   Provides some tools to find the right parameters as inputs into the model
+-   Provides some functions to find the right parameters as inputs into the model
--   Provides a plotting function to illustrate results
+-   Provides functions to illustrate results

 Theoretical framework
 ---------------------